-This policy aims to

-- provide avenues for you to raise concerns and receive feedback on any action taken - allow you to take the matter further if you are dissatisfied with the school's response and reassure you that you will be protected from reprisals or victimisation for whistleblowing in good faith
+- 2.1 This policy aims to: - provide avenues for you to raise concerns and receive feedback on any action taken

-For employees of the school, there are existing procedures in place to enable you to lodge a grievance relating to your own employment.
-This whistleblowing policy is intended to cover concerns that fall outside the scope of those procedures.

-That concern may be about something that:

-- is unlawful; or is against the school's financial regulations - falls below established standards - amounts to impropriety (for example, where a decision is proposed to be taken based on personal friendship rather than on merit) - places the health or safety of any person at risk - has damaged the environment or is or will be likely to damage the environment - shows that a matter concerning any of the above has been or is likely to be deliberately concealed (i.e. that there is, has been or will be a "cover up")

-Examples of the types of concern which may legitimately fall within the scope of this Whistleblowing Procedure, are: -

-- the incurring of expenditure without proper authorisation from the school / governing body - a decision being made (e.g. appointment to a post or award of a contract) based on personal or business friendship rather than on merit - the award of a school contract in breach of procurement processes - the activities of a school contractor causing damage to the environment
+- allow you to take the matter further if you are dissatisfied with the Trust / School's response and - reassure you that you will be protected from reprisals or victimisation for whistleblowing in good faith - 2.2 For employees of the Trust / School, there are existing procedures in place to enable you to lodge a grievance relating to your own employment.
+This whistleblowing policy is intended to cover concerns that fall outside the scope of those procedures. - 2.3 That concern may be about something that: - is unlawful; or is against the Trust / School's financial regulations - falls below established standards - amounts to impropriety (for example, where a decision is proposed to be taken based on personal friendship rather than on merit) - · places the health or safety of any person at risk - has damaged the environment or is or will be likely to damage the environment - shows that a matter concerning any of the above has been or is likely to be deliberately concealed (i.e. that there is, has been or will be a "cover up") - 2.4 Examples of the types of concern which may legitimately fall within the scope of this Whistleblowing Procedure, are: - - the incurring of expenditure without proper authorisation from the Trust / School / Board of Trustees (BoT) / Local Governing Body (LGB). - a decision being made (e.g. appointment to a post or award of a contract) based on personal or business friendship rather than on merit - the award of a Trust / School contract in breach of procurement processes - the activities of a Trust / School contractor causing damage to the environment

-SAFEGUARDS
+3. SAFEGUARDS

-Harassment or Victimisation
+3.1 Harassment or Victimisation

-The school recognises that the decision to report a concern can be a difficult one to make, not least, because of the fear of reprisal from those responsible for the alleged malpractice.
-The school will not tolerate harassment or victimisation and will act to protect you when you raise a concern in good faith.
+The Trust / School recognises that the decision to report a concern can be a difficult one to make, not least, because of the fear of reprisal from those responsible for the alleged malpractice.
+The Trust / School will not tolerate harassment or victimisation and will act to protect you when you raise a concern in good faith.
 This does not mean that if you are already the subject of disciplinary or redundancy procedures that those procedures will be halted as a result of your whistleblowing.